TechRisersWomenGroupCodingSessions/purplePeterTheBaker/README.md

 - Now the other group members can clone the new repo your created to their local machines.

 ### b) Setting up the environment
 You need Python 3.X and a python package manager.
-We use _pip_ in this tutorial, but feel free to use your preferred package manager.
+We use _pip_ in this introduction, but feel free to use your preferred package manager.
 Please check you have python and pip installed as outlined in the [pip documentation](https://pip.pypa.io/en/stable/getting-started/):

 Linux & MacOs